pdedumast/AirplaneCrashesVisualization/README.md

 ## What is it ?

 An interactive visualization of airplane crashes in the world in the last century.
-For more information, please refer to this repo [wiki] (https://github.com/pdedumast/AirplaneCrashesVisualization/wiki).
+For more information, please refer to this repo [wiki](https://github.com/pdedumast/AirplaneCrashesVisualization/wiki).

 ## Technologies used